EduardStroescu/RippleLink-Frontend/README.md

 Used Tanstack Router in combination with Tanstack Query in order to preload and manage the content required for all routes.
 Real-time data comes through web sockets with SocketIO, and calls are made through a WebRTC mesh pattern with simple-peer(please check the notes from the bottom of the page regarding WebRTC).
 Any media uploaded by the users is sent to Cloudinary where it gets optimized and linked to the users stored on the backend.

 In order not to keep asking the user to log in for every visit I've used the browser's local storage to keep track of the user's last session state (JWT), which is then managed by Zustand.
-I know local storage is not the best option, but for the moment it suits my needs, as the app is not used in production.
+I know local storage is not the best option, but for the moment it suits my needs.

 ## Technologies Used